MyXoToD/writrr.li/README.md

     root 'pages#index'

 I'll get an error again if I try to run the server.
 Of course, because I just told rails it shall open the a page by a non-existing controller and method.
 So whats next?
 I keep that step in mind and go on with the next step.
+This step will be finished at step 6.

 ### 04. Prepare scaffolding

 The most important thing to create a Rails project is to make sure "What do I need?".
 First of all think of the database structure, relations and indexes.
 I came up with the following for now (can be customized at anytime):

+    DATABASE:
     |- users
       |- username
       |- email